-TeachOne of our four Earth Day lesson plans and follow your teaching with a simple and powerful service project for Earth Day!
+TeachOne of our four Back to School lesson plans and follow your teaching with a simple and powerful service project to kick off the school year!

 TeachOne to educate, equip, and empower your students!

 With four TeachOne initiatives throughout the calendar year, Learning to Give makes it easy to infuse giving and community into your plans.
 Choose from four featured lesson plans for each initiative:

 Learning to Give lessons, written by teachers like you, teach the principles of philanthropy and action of service in a meaningful context.
 Students learn that we ALL have something to give to make the world a better place.